CubeWrench202/XyReborn/README.md

 # XyReborn
-The temporaly 1.4.7 Soaryn' Xycraft.
+The temporary 1.4.7 Soaryn' Xycraft.